HiemSword/HiemSword/README.md

 #### Who are you?

-I am HiemSword, a 16 year old boy that loves computers and programming
+I am HiemSword( or Luca), a 16 year old boy that loves computers and programming

 #### What is this "Re della sintassi"?